ahillss/ParsingMachine/README.md

 ```
 ######Event
-A function representing an event, it is used in the field of a transition.
+A function representing an event, it is used in a transition.
 The return boolean determines whether or not the event succeeds.
 The postPtr is a pointer to a variable containing the current parsing position.
 If the event returns true then the current position will be updated with the value being pointed to.
 The userdata is used to point to the data being parsed.

 ```C
 bool event_A(PARMAC_POS *posPtr,void *userdata) {